5 Gamebooks to use for Starting out with Solo RPGs

 Gamebooks are a great place to start with solo roleplaying games.
 They only require one book, they have limits on the choices you need to take, and you can enjoy them in physical or digital format.

-Some are straightforward with few rules (Nightshift) while others are sprawling complex beasts (Legendary Kingdoms, Expeditionary Company).
+Some are straightforward with few rules (Heart of Ice, Nightshift) while others are sprawling complex beasts (Legendary Kingdoms, Expeditionary Company).

-Here's a few places beginners can get started.
+So here I've picked out a few books beginners can get started with gamebooks.
 I've tried to keep it to books that are available to buy and easy to play.

 For an alternative take Gamebooks Guide has a list of Gamebooks for Beginners and another for Veterans.